yungyuc/nsdhw_24au/project/jteng2127/README.rst

 =======

 -  A set of Bezier curve object that approximate the input curve

 -  The fitting history, contains the Bezier curve objects and error values for each iterations

+   -  To prevent overfitting, the error calculation tends to use 3x to 5x more points than the training data

 *****************
  API Description